Assault (tort): Words negating an assault to a certain extent

-Whilst it was held in Tuberville v Savage, where the defendant said 'If it were not assize time, I would not take such language from you,' whilst showing his sword, that words negating an assault is not an assault.
+Whilst it was held in Tuberville v Savage, where the plaintiff said 'If it were not assize time, I would not take such language from you,' whilst showing his sword, that words negating an assault is not an assault.
 This was because 'the intention as well as the act makes an assault' and 'the court agreed it was not; for the declaration of the plaintiff was, that he would not assault him,'.

 However, words negating an assault to a certain extent is an assault.
 "If one, intending to assault: so if he held up his hand against another in a threatening manner and say nothing, it is an assault.-'.
 For example, If person A held a knife to right up to person B's throat and said: "because there are people around I won't cut you", this would be enough to warrant an assault.
 This was clarified in R v Light where the defendant held a spade over his wife's head and said 'if that police officer wasn't outside, I would hurt you'.
 This was held to warrant an assault, words can only negate an assault to a certain extent.
 If there is a weapon in hand then the words you say are unlikely to negate your assault.
 'There is an obvious proximity in time and place.' and a viable threat of real, imminent harm.